SaharSherwani/595_Final-Project_Sahar/index.md

 ## Focus of This Project

-This project examines how the **racial and ethnic composition**—with a particular emphasis on **Black and Hispanic student populations**—in Washington, D.C. public schools (DCPS) evolved between **School Year (SY) 2012–2013 and SY 2018–2019**, and how these shifts may correlate with educational outcomes and resource changes.
+This project examines how the **racial and ethnic composition**—with a particular emphasis on **Non-Hispanic Black and Hispanic student populations**—in Washington, D.C. public schools (DCPS) evolved between **School Year (SY) 2012–2013 and SY 2018–2019**, and how these shifts may correlate with educational outcomes and resource changes.

 Key objectives include:
-- Analyzing the changes in minority (Black and Hispanic) racial and ethnic composition across the two timeframes.
+- Analyzing the changes in minority (Non-Hispanic Black and Hispanic) racial and ethnic composition across the two timeframes.
 - Exploring whether shifts in school demographics have an assocition with educational outcomes (i.e., school performance) or changes in the school system (i,e., closures, new openings), to understand the impact of evolving diversity.

 ---